nanophysics/labber_AMI430/doc/readme_usermanual.md

 ## Visualizing the Log messages

 The data in the log file can be parsed and plotted using the AMI430_logparser and logplotter.
-An example code is presented in TODO.
+An example code is presented in the AMI430_logplotter.ipynb .
+At the moment we differentiate the following 5 data types.

+* Magnetic Field
+* State of the Magnet
+* Labber State
+* Ramping Duration
+* Setpoint

+The plotter class takes care of initializing the correct data frames and parse the log file.
+As an Input it needs to know if it is a two or three axis magnet (Axis.AXIS3 or Axis.AXIS2), the path to the logfile and if wished a timewidnow in string format.